 One last big step you can take to eliminate patient scheduling headaches in healthcare is arguably the most effective one — invest in an app that specifically handles scheduling.
 These apps can be integrated with your EHR and deliver results that would be impossible to achieve manually, even with the best administrative employees.
 One of our favorite apps is DASH by our friends at Formativ Health.
-DASH is a scheduling tool that integrates with your EHR with the goal of improving the entire scheduling process.
-Organizations using DASH have seen improved utilization through streamlined workflows and better visibility to appointment inventory, no-show prediction that enables your organization to prepare for unfilled appointments, and automated messaging and self-scheduling for your patients.
+DASH is a scheduling tool that integrates with your EHR to improve the entire scheduling process.
+Organizations using DASH have seen improved utilization through streamlined workflows and better visibility to appointment inventory, a no-show prediction that enables your organization to prepare for unfilled appointments, and automated messaging, and self-scheduling for your patients.
 Tools like this allow you to optimize your utilization and let physicians focus on what they do best: taking care of your patients.

 These three steps probably won’t completely solve the scheduling issues at your organization, but they can certainly put you on the right track.
 Your patients will recognize your efforts as well — research shows that 84% of patients said they look for providers with advanced health IT.
 There are so many tools available to position your organization and your physicians for success by meeting (and eventually, exceeding) patient scheduling expectations.
 Let’s get those patients out of the waiting room and back to their busy lives, where they can rave about your organization to everyone they know.